CCBlueX/Documentation/md/tutorials/troubleshooting_launcher.md

 ## Troubleshooting LiquidLauncher

 Use the following guide to troubleshoot common issues with LiquidLauncher.
-Only contact us through [email](mailto:support@liquidbounce.net) or on our [Discord](/discord) after you verified that all the poissble solutions listed here didn't solve your problem.
+Only contact us through our [contact page](https://ccbluex.net/contact) or on our [Discord](/discord) after you verified that all the possible solutions listed here didn't solve your problem.

 ### LiquidBounce download does not finish (SmartScreen issue)